Pabloym/Visual-Studio-Code/Mandatory task. Module 10/README.md

   maxAffected4
 );
 ```
-And with the following function we will scale it in a linear way.
+And with the following function, we will scale it in a linear way.
 ```
 const affectedRadiusScale = d3
   .scaleLinear()